thoughtbot/design-sprint/README.md

 sprint and not necessarily followed exactly.
 Each sprint should be tailored to the individual project and problem to be solved.

-Documentation from previous design sprints, including notes from each phase and what did and didn't work well, can be found in the [Previous Sprints](Previous-Sprints) folder.
+**Interested in learning from sprints lead by previous designers?** Documentation, including notes from each phase and what did and didn't work well, can be found in the [previous sprints](Previous-Sprints) folder.

 ## What is a Design Sprint?